Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 ### Async Iteration

-pychanasync supports async iteration, allowing you to consume items from a channel in a clean way using `async for loop`.
+pychanasync supports async iteration, allowing you to consume items from a channel in a clean way using `async for` loop.

 We can rewrite our consumer above as